World Cup Bracket 2018: Results, Qualified Teams After Friday's Knockout Play

 Friday Recap

-Uruguay were forced to make do without striker Edinson Cavani for their clash with France as he failed to recover from a calf problem picked up against Portugal and only made the bench.
+Uruguay were forced to make do without striker Edinson Cavani for their clash with France; he failed to recover from a calf problem picked up against Portugal in the round of 16 and only made the bench.
 Cristhian Stuani featured in his place, but Cavani was missed as Uruguay were knocked out of the tournament.

-A tight and tense first half sparked into life five minutes before the break when France went ahead.
-Rodrigo Bentacur conceded a free-kick just outside the box and Les Bleus took full advantage.
-Griezmann swung the ball in and Varane rose highest to glance past goalkeeper Fernando Muslera.
+A tense first half sparked into life five minutes before the break when France went ahead.
+Rodrigo Bentancur conceded a free-kick just outside the box, and Les Bleus took full advantage.
+Griezmann swung in the ball, and Varane rose highest to glance past goalkeeper Fernando Muslera.

 Opta highlighted Varane's aerial ability: